devcontainers-community/.github/README.md

 that community.
 If you are an individual who is part of a popular tool, consider [authoring your own feature repository]! ❤️

-If you're interested in joining this organization, that's awesome! 🤩 Open a Discussion and let's chat!
+If you're interested in joining this organization, that's awesome! 🤩 We love new members and new ideas!

 ## Scope